Skip to main content

 $flowInstance

-Current workflow execution instance information.
-It can be accessed via the flowInstance identifier.
+Workflow current running instance information can be accessed via the flowInstance identifier.

 $flowInstance.idWorkflow Instance ID

-Nodes have pre-installed some commonly used npm libraries.
-It is supported to reference them in code using the require method.
+Nodes are pre-installed with some commonly used npm libraries.
+They can be referenced in code using the require method.

 const cloudbase = require('@cloudbase/node-sdk')